Introduction

 Conclusion

-SO I WILL NOT IMPLEMENT THIS SOLUTION.
+SO I WILL NOT IMPLEMENT THE SOLUTION SHOWN ABOVE.

 To log requests that led to 400 being returned, I could just turn on request logging in my reverse proxy (currently Azure app Service).